 Here’s some of our best tips for maximising space and enhancing stock shelf-life in a modular cold room:

 General Cold Room Planning

 It might seem fairly obvious, but as soon as produce enters your modular fridge or freezer room, you should date it and label it with any preparation dates and expiry dates, too.
 This will make the process of ordering stock much quicker and it will help to reduce any food waste in the restaurant.

 Labelling your shelves helps staff to find items easily, which is beneficial in rushed periods, but it also encourages staff to put the items back where they found them at the end of a shift, which helps with the long term maintenance of an organised cold room.

 Another hack that will make your life so much easier when it comes to finding foods or produce in a rush is organising food categories together.
 The most logical method of categorising your food is entirely up to you and dependent on the foods that you serve.
 For example, grouping fruit and vegetables together, storing all meats nearby or having a dedicated shelf for desserts will help to keep operations swift.

 Never Overstock your Cold Room

-One of the biggest contributors for a chaotic modular cold room is overstocking.
+One of the biggest contributors to a chaotic modular cold room is overstocking.
 Overcrowding of stock means it’s easier for boxes to be strewed across the room, produce becomes harder to find, and if you have a particularly small cold room, it also becomes difficult to navigate around.
 On top of this, jam-packed cold storage won’t work effectively and it will impact airflow and compromise the power of the refrigeration unit; potentially ruining your stock!